TheThingsArchive/ttn/cmd/docs/README.md

-      --cache                             Add a cache in front of the database --http-address string               The IP address where the gRPC proxy should listen (default "0.0.0.0") --http-port int                     The port where the gRPC proxy should listen (default 8080) --master-auth-servers stringSlice   Auth servers that are allowed to manage this network (default [ttn-account]) --redis-address string              Redis server and port (default "localhost:6379") --redis-db int                      Redis database
+      --cache                             Add a cache in front of the database --http-address string               The IP address where the gRPC proxy should listen (default "0.0.0.0") --http-port int                     The port where the gRPC proxy should listen (default 8080) --master-auth-servers stringSlice   Auth servers that are allowed to manage this network (default [ttn-account-v2]) --redis-address string              Redis server and port (default "localhost:6379") --redis-db int                      Redis database
       --server-address string             The IP address to listen for communication (default "0.0.0.0")